cmu-db/noisepage/script/testing/junit/Readme.txt

 1. Compile the tests.
    ant compile

-2. To run the tests, first start Peloton manually in a separate shell, e.g.
+2. To run the tests, first start the database server manually in a separate shell, e.g.
-   ./peloton
+   ./terrier

 3. Run the tests, (from this directory): ant test